Chart Color Schemes

 Sunshine West has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Sunshine West's population is approximately 18,853 as of November 2025.
-This figure represents an increase of 295 people since the 2021 Census, which reported a population of 18,558.
-The growth was inferred from ABS estimated resident population data of 18,795 in June 2024 and an additional 131 validated new addresses since the Census date.
-This results in a population density ratio of 1,453 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Sunshine West has shown resilient growth patterns with a compound annual growth rate of 0.1%, outperforming its SA3 area.
+Sunshine West's population was 18,558 as of the 2021 Census.
+By Nov 2025, it is estimated to be around 18,853, reflecting an increase of 295 people (1.6%) since the Census date.
+This change can be inferred from the ABS's estimated resident population of 18,795 as of June 2024 and the addition of 131 validated new addresses post-Census.
+The population density ratio is 1,453 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade (2011-2021), Sunshine West has shown resilient growth patterns with a compound annual growth rate of 0.1%, outpacing its SA3 area.
 Overseas migration contributed approximately 81.5% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusting with a weighted aggregation method from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, Sunshine West is expected to have above median population growth, expanding by 3,620 persons to 2041, reflecting an 18.9% increase over the 17-year period.
+Considering these projections, Sunshine West is expected to have an above median population growth, expanding by 3,620 persons to reach approximately 22,473 by 2041, reflecting an increase of 18.9% over the 17-year period.

 Frequently Asked Questions - Population